 Will your proposed community project deliver real benefits to your community?
 Your business case should be designed to be: Short (normally no more than 5-6 sides of A4, plus appendices) Focused and to the point.
 Easy to read.
 Well presented The Council have two strategic priorities and five outcomes: Get someone else who is not connected to the project such as Sector Support to read the case before you submit it.
-Priorities - Stronger Economy and Stronger Communities The link below may be useful as it provides Outcomes Enjoy and benefit from a stronger economy. you with information and access to business cases/ plans for various areas: www.gov.uk/write-business-plan • Feel safe and are safe.
-The business case should be accompanied
+Priorities - Stronger Economy and Stronger Communities The link below may be useful as it provides Outcomes Enjoy and benefit from a stronger economy. you with information and access to business cases/ plans for various areas: www.gov.uk/write-business-plan Feel safe and are safe.
+Enjoy good health and wellbaing The business case should be accompanied with a 3-year minimum revenue and capital cashflow appraisal, an example of which